OfficeDev/O365-EDU-Tools/EDUGraphAPIs/Assignments/resources/educationassignmentclassrecipient.md

 # educationAssignmentClassRecipient resource type

-Used inside the [assignment.assignTo](educationassignment.md) property.
+A type assignment recipient and one of the values of the [assignment.assignTo](educationassignment.md) property.
 When set to class recipient, every student in the class will receive a submission object when the assignment is published.

 This resource is a subclass of [educationAssignmentRecipient](educationassignmentrecipient.md).